Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 Specify the `non-dismissible` attribute to disable this behavior.

-You may also specify a space-separated list of the above values to disable only some of the dismissal methods.
+You may instead specify a space-separated list of the above values to disable only some of the dismissal methods.

 - Type: `string`
 - Default: `undefined`